RamenVentures/Operating-Manual/README.md

 - What progress have you achieved in that time?

 ##### Your Fundraising
-- Are you raising now?
-How much and on what terms?
+- How much are you raising and on what terms?
-- Have you raised before?
-How much and on what terms?
+- How much have you raised before and on what terms?
-- What milestones do you need to successfully raise your _next_ round?
+- What milestones do you need to achieve to successfully raise your _next_ round?
-- How will you use the funds to get there?
+- How will you use these funds to get there?
 - Who’s committed?

 ### Step 3: Analysis